Q: I am new to Flappers. Is there a place to go where we can be seen by the club bookers and owners?

 - You have never performed at Flappers before.

-- You have performed at Flappers before but it was on First Timer Funnies and you were booked from filling out the raffle and check off the First Timer Funnies box.
+- You have performed at Flappers before but it was on First Timer Funnies and you were booked from filling out the raffle and checking off the First Timer Funnies box.

 - You have performed here before but it was on an independently produced show.